johnyorke/JYGraphView/README.md

 # JYGraphView

-JYGraphView is an easy way to graph data in a simple and minimalist style and is highly customisable.
+JYGraphView is an easy way to graph data in a simple, minimalist style and is highly customisable.

 <img src="https://raw.githubusercontent.com/johnyorke/JYGraphView/master/JYGraphViewDemoProject/Screenshots/graph.gif">